CurtisSchneider1/mtgPriceAnalysis/README.md

     * provided by tcgcsv.com

 ### Acknowledgements
-- Stack Overflow was used as a learning tool and debugging.
-- Python Documentation was used for syntax of some modules and methods.
-- Matplotlib.org was used for plotting syntax.
-- ChatGPT was used for troubleshooting/debugging.
+- ChatGPT was used for troubleshooting and debugging.

 ### Author
 Curtis Schneider